aleksitappura/robin/posts/blockchain-as-an-asset-class-an-introduction-for-institutional-investors.md

   The nascency of the token asset class, the regulatory questions surrounding it, and its rapid development pace, all support a long-term and active investment strategy.
 Blockchain technology is in many ways more akin to the Internet — a technology that had an impact on several different industries — than a single [vertical](https://pitchbook.com/blog/what-are-industry-verticals), which is why a successful investment operation often requires a dedicated team.

   For the reasons mentioned above, the most common form of investment in the blockchain space has skewed towards dedicated token venture capital funds.
 Fund managers that operate token-focused funds tend to be younger and less experienced than their traditional counterparts.

-  ###### This content is provided for informational purposes only, and should not be relied upon as legal, business, investment, or tax advice.
-You should consult your own advisers as to those matters.
-References to any securities or digital assets are for illustrative purposes only, and do not constitute an investment recommendation or offer to provide investment advisory services.